akutschi/terraform-digitalocean-cloudflare-droplet/README.md

 # Example Usage

-Clone the repository and get the relative path to the module.
-Replace `../../module/do-droplet` with the relative path in the following `main.tf`:
+Either you use the example below where the module will be grabbed from [GitHub](github.com) direct or clone the repository and get the relative path to the module.
+Replace the GitHub link with the relative path (i.e. `"../../module/do-droplet"`) in the following `main.tf`:

 ```hcl
 terraform {